 Reading Time: 4 Minutes 16 Seconds

-The church is 60 meters long and 30 meters wide, has only one tower and conforms to the German late Gothic style.
+The church is 60 meters long and 30 meters wide, has only one tower, and conforms to the German late Gothic style.

-There are 16 chapels, two side vestibules, a sacristy, a double screw staircase on the eastern side and a spiral staircase on the western side.
 Each of the chapels has its ribbed vault and is dedicated to the patron saints of its donors: the guilds, the wealthy citizens and one to St. Bartholomew.

 In the 1970s, the communist regime decided to completely destroy the historic center of Most to make room for the expansion of coal mining, after it was discovered that the city was sitting on 87 million tons of coal.